msalemor/llm-use-cases/improving-rag-results.md

   - Maybe even consider manual splitting
   - Etc.

-- Text Chunk size
+- Text chunk size
   - Determine what is the best chunk size for your content

-- Result limits & Model context window
+- Result limits & model context window
   - Some models support 4k, 32k, and 128k context windows
   - Try to take advantage of the context window, but be mindful of costs